xmas-ar/xNMS/docs/source/inventory/network_creation.md

 ---
 # Network Creation

-The network topology within eNMS originates from the Device and Link inventory that gets loaded.
-There are several ways below to add this information into eNMS.
-Having accurate device and link inventory data available to the various processing features of eNMS is critically important to device security and automation accuracy.
+The network topology within xNMS originates from the Device and Link inventory that gets loaded.
+There are several ways below to add this information into xNMS.
+Having accurate device and link inventory data available to the various processing features of xNMS is critically important to device security and automation accuracy.

 ## From the UI Manually (One at a Time)